bbopt/nomad/doc/user_guide/source/AdvancedFunctionalities.rst

 Parallel evaluations
 --------------------

-When OpenMP is available (see :ref:`Use OpenMP <cmake_configuration>`), the user may provide the number of threads ``NB_THREADS_OPENMP`` to efficiently access the computer cores.
-If this parameter is not set, OpenMP computes the number of available threads.
-The evaluations of trial points are dispatched to these threads.
+When OpenMP is available (see :ref:`Use OpenMP <cmake_configuration>`), the user MUST provide the number of threads ``NB_THREADS_OPENMP`` to efficiently access the computer cores.
+If this parameter is not set, OpenMP uses a single thread.
+The evaluations of trial points stored in a queue are dispatched to these threads.

 .. _psd_mads: